-- Clothing or hairstyles that are detrimental to one's health and safety or the health and safety of others or present a distraction are not permitted. - Clothing shall be modest, clean, and appropriate for school wear. - Students shall not wear: tank tops, halter tops, garments with spaghetti straps, strapless garments, and fishnet stockings.
+- Clothing that is detrimental to one's health and safety or the health and safety of others or present a distraction are not permitted. - Clothing shall be modest, clean, and appropriate for school wear. - Students shall not wear: halter tops, garments with spaghetti straps, strapless garments.
 Garments that are "see-through," cut low, or expose one's midriff are not acceptable.
 Sleeveless garments must extend to the end of the shoulders and fit closely under the arms.
 Clothing should have adequate coverage to allow a full range of motion movement without skin or undergarments showing.
 Undergarments must not be visible.
-Clothing must cover the entire buttocks and extend to a reasonable length to ensure modesty- ACP Shorts/Skirts must touch the knee. - Students must remove sunglasses while inside the buildings. - Footwear must be worn for good health and safety.
-Students may not wear "house shoes" or slippers on campus. - Shirts that advertise substances that are illegal for minors are prohibited (e.g. cigarettes, liquor of any kind, drugs).
-Shirts with lewd or sexually suggestive messages are also prohibited.
-Garments identified as gang related attire by school administration and/ or local police departments are prohibited. - Court imposed monitoring devices must be covered at all times. - Outer garments worn over prohibited items do not necessarily make these garments acceptable. - Visible undergarments are prohibited. - Hats, visors, beanies, bandanas, hairnets, hoods and other head covering (exceptions given for Medical and Religious reasons) may not be allowed on campus.
-School administration retains final discretion, please follow your site guidelines. - Chains, hanging belts, and spiked bracelets/necklaces/earrings are prohibited.
+Clothing must be reasonable in length and assure modesty - ACP Shorts/Skirts must touch the knee.. - Students must remove sunglasses while inside the buildings. - Footwear must be worn for good health and safety. - Shirts that advertise substances that are illegal for minors are prohibited (e.g. cigarettes, liquor of any kind, drugs).
+Shirts with lewd or sexually suggestive messages are also prohibited. - School administration retains final discretion regarding headwear, please follow your site guidelines.